iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## New features

+Many of the enhancements introduced in iTwin.js 3.0 were directly motivated by feedback from users.
+If you have a new feature you'd like to see implemented, feel free to [let us know](https://github.com/iTwin/itwinjs-core/discussions)!

 ### Display system

-iTwin.js 3.0 introduces several new features and performance enhancements to the display system, along with a collection of [learning articles]($docs/learning/display/index.md) describing its capabilities.
-Many of these enhancements were motivated by feedback from users.
-If you have a new feature you'd like to see implemented, feel free to [let us know](https://github.com/iTwin/itwinjs-core/discussions)!
+#### Documentation

+A collection of [learning articles]($docs/learning/display/index.md) has been assembled to provide an overview of the features provided by the display system, illustrated by interactive samples.

 #### Viewport.zoomToElements improvements